Tyler Shaw

 Tyler Shaw (born April 8, 1993) is a Canadian singer, songwriter and actor.
 After winning the "MuchMusic Coca-Cola Covers Contest 2012" organized by the Canadian music cable channel MuchMusic, he released his debut single, "Kiss Goodnight", via Sony Music Canada in December 2012.
 The song was quickly certified Gold by Music Canada in April 2013.
 His debut studio album, Yesterday, was released on September 4, 2015, by Sony Music, spawned over 6 singles and is a certified gold album.
 His sophomore album INTUITION was released on September 28, 2018, also via Sony Music Canada, followed up by the self-titled third studio album Tyler Shaw on August 20, 2021.

 Early life

-Tyler Shaw was born in Richmond, British Columbia and raised in Coquitlam, British Columbia.
+Tyler Shaw was born in Richmond, British Columbia and raised in Coquitlam, British Columbia..
+Shaw attended Riverside Secondary School in Port Coquitlam, British Columbia.
 He is of Chinese, Polish, and Ukrainian descent; his father was an immigrant from Hong Kong.
-Shaw has an older brother, Matthew Ip Shaw, who is a professional actor and 3 younger siblings; James, Emily and the youngest William.
+Shaw has an older brother, Matthew Ip Shaw, who is a professional actor and 3 younger siblings; Jayda, Emily and the youngest William.
 He played competitive soccer for many years of his childhood into his teen years.